spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-add-a-new-shipment-method-2.0.md

 ![Add shipment method ](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+Add+a+New+Shipment+Method+2.0/ui_shipment_method_6.png)

-The shipment methods with price are retrieved depending on your pre-configured price mode + current store and the selected currency.
+The shipment methods with price are retrieved depending on your preconfigured price mode + current store and the selected currency.

 Shipment methods can be excluded if their active flag is off.
 The connected `AvailabilityPlugin` plugin excludes them; otherwise, it has a price as NULL.

-In this current example, the new shipment method is available in the shop for DE store, EUR currency and gross price mode as 7 EUR.
+In this current example, the new shipment method is available in the shop for DE store, EUR currency, and gross price mode as 7 EUR.
 ![UI shipment selection](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+Add+a+New+Shipment+Method+2.0/ui_shipment_selection.png)